 The use of proper footwear and good socks is essential for a good experience when you are exercising or going out in the wild.
-Sweat is the body's way of regulating the temperature, and we sweat excessively when we are in activity.
+Sweat is the body's way of regulating body temperature, and we sweat excessively when we are physically active.
 This can create friction and chafing.
-Therefore, be careful when choosing socks when you are going to be in activity.
+Therefore, be mindful of what socks you use.

 Why choose technical socks for exercise and outdoor life?

-- Technical socks have qualities and design adapted to their application.
+- Technical socks have qualities and designs adapted to their application.

 - Socks with moisture-wicking material are important to keep the foot dry and warm.

 - Socks with air ducts on the bottom and top provide better ventilation.